dr-natetorious/TIM-8150-Artifical_Intelligence/Week6_MultiAgent/Readings/README.md

 Hjorth A, Head B, Brady C, Wilensky U. LevelSpace: A NetLogo Extension for Multi-Level Agent-Based Modeling.
 Journal of Artificial Societies & Social Simulation.
 2020;23(1):1-24.
 Accessed November 7, 2020.
 [EBSCOHost](https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=edo&AN=142602866&site=eds-live). [levelspace.pdf](levelspace.pdf).

+## What is the issue with CA modeling

 One of the challenges with cellular automata comes from constraining the model into 2-D (micro decisions + macro aggregators).
 However, many real-world problems are more complex that have K-dimensions.
 For instance, two of those cells might influence a third.

-The authors provide an example of (1) groups of houses, (2) people moving in/out, and (3) who chooses to be their neighbors (eg., loud college kids discourage families).
+The authors provide an analogy of (1) groups of vacant houses, (2) people wanting to moving in/out, and (3) influencing those decisions by who lives next door (eg., loud college kids discourage families).

+Correctly modeling these systems needs multi-level aggregation that simulates irrelevant details and enables fine-grained influence over critical decisisions-- ultimately better aligning with the problem's requirements.

+## Uses of Multi-Level Agent-Based Modeling

+Recently, there has been an increasing interest in Multi-Level Agent-Based Modeling, or ML-ABM.
+Morvan (2012) provides a survey of applications, methods, and approaches for the construction of ML-ABMs[1].
+In this survey, Morvan describes three types of problems that ML-ABM languages or packages are typically used to address:

+- Coupling of heterogeneous models – Most systems do not exist in isolation and, thus, there is sometimes a need to simulate multiple interacting systems.
+Furthermore, the forms that the models of the interacting systems take may differ wildly.
+One example of such a coupling that we will discuss throughout the paper is a 2-model system in which we couple a climate change model with a model showing an ecological system.
+The timescale for dynamics within an ecological model might be measured in hours or days, whereas in a climate model it could be in years, decades, or centuries.
+Furthermore, the models must be able to have significantly different topologies, components, and types of interactions.
+Thus, one needs to be able to couple diverse models such that the needs and ontology of each model are respected.

+- (Dynamic) adaptation of level of detail – Computationally modeling a system at fine-grained levels of detail can often lead to performance problems.
+To overcome this, one may wish to model the system at a high-level, and simulate a low-level view at particular locations or when particular events occur, and only stay there for the duration of those events.

+- Cross-level interaction – Systems often consist of multiple levels or scales of interactions.
+There is sometimes a need for explicit representations of interactions between different scales in a system.

 ## Biologically driven artificial intelligence (2019)